adhuham/laravel-guidelines/README.md

 This guide includes both best practices and coding guidelines, some of which are highly opinionated.
 Thus, treat this guide as a general guideline to follow, not as a rule book.

 ## Keywords Used
-This guidline uses keywords from (https://www.ietf.org/rfc/rfc2119.txt)[RFC 2119] specifications.
+This guidline uses keywords from [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) specifications.

 1. **MUST** This word, or the terms "REQUIRED" or "SHALL", mean that the definition is an absolute requirement of the specification.